jorgenbs/syncUp/README.md

 1. Start the server (default port 8080)
 `node lib/server.js`

-2. Inject the script onto the page(s) where you want to run your stuff (you need to inject socket.io-client as well).
+2. Add the script onto the page(s) where you want to run your stuff (you need to add socket.io-client as well).

 3. Connect the syncup's to the server